 All these improvements look promising and when reached, definitely will change the way our multirotors fly!

 You should also check out this guide about how to choose ESC.
+Check out this article to learn about ESC firmware.

 The changes in programming are directly related to the ability of improved hardware that is being implemented.
 As SSKaug mentioned, this new line of ESCs are running the BusyBee1 (EFM8BB10F8) and the BusyBee2 (EFM8BB21F16) MCU’s (Microcontroller Units).
 These two MCU’s are different than the previous Silabs chips that many ESC’s have been using.
 The reason these MCUs are going to be better is because instead of using software PWM they will be using hardware PWM that is synced to duty cycle.